 Market Review: Open

-The Commission’s final determination on the National Electricity Amendment (Emergency frequency control schemes) Rule in March 2017 introduced protected events as a category of non-credible contingency event for which there are net economic benefits from AEMO taking some pre-emptive action to manage, including the purchase of frequency control ancillary services (FCAS), constraining generation dispatch and the use of Emergency Frequency Control Schemes (EFCS).
+The Commission’s final determination on the Emergency frequency control schemes rule in March 2017 introduced protected events as a category of non-credible contingency event for which there are net economic benefits from AEMO taking some pre-emptive action to manage, for example by purchasing frequency control ancillary services (FCAS), constraining generation dispatch or using Emergency Frequency Control Schemes (EFCS).